dtseto/ecdsa-node/readme.md

+## Student notes
+1. How you acheived the goals of the project
+Goal of project is to sign a transaction instead of using direct private keys to send funds use keccek hash of transaction and private key to prove what sender wanted to sending

+errors in importing secp256k1 into front end prevented from completing

+intended goal is to have fields in front end to create a signature using addresses and amount and input them to be hashed with private key

+  const signature = await secp.sign(messageHash, privateKey);

+verify on other side pass between client to server the hash and publickey and signature match

+  const isSigned = secp.verify(signature, messageHash, publicKey);

+2. server side script to generate eth private keys and public key addresses in server scripts

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.